ill-serve-soup-2/ill-serve-soup-2-backend/README.md

 }
 ```

+Success: Returns a status of 200 and a JSON object containing the requested user.

 #### PUT

 The request body must include information to be updated.
 User must be logged in to access.

+Success: Returns a status of 201 and a JSON object with a success message with the count of updated items.

 #### DELETE

 Permanently removes the corresponding user from the database.
 A confirmation dialog may be a good idea here.
 User must be logged in to access.

+Success: Returns a status of 200 and a JSON object with a success message with the count of deleted items.

 ---